Caprese Lasagna with Spicy Turkey Sausage is fresh and light, yet filling and hearty. Perfect for summer, or any time of year!

 You don’t even have to read the rest of this pos – blah, blah, blah… See?
 I’m making it even easier for you to skip over the directions, print this recipe, and get on your way.

-This unique, fresh and creamy lasagna layers the classic Caprese trio of tomatoes, basil, and mozzarella, with spicy turkey sausage, then envelops them in a creamy, garlicky (easy!) white sauce.
+This fresh take on lasagna layers the classic Caprese trio of tomatoes, basil, and mozzarella with spicy turkey sausage enveloped in a creamy, garlicky, white sauce, aka Bechamel.

 Fresh and light, yet filling and hearty, Caprese Lasagna with Spicy Turkey Sausage is best described as summertime comfort food.
-Sumfort food.
 You’ve got to try it!

-Drain the noodles, then return them to the hot pot and add a splash of olive oil.
+Drain the noodles, then return them to the pot and add a drizzle of olive oil.
 Gently stir the noodles around to coat in the oil, which will help keep them from sticking together as they cool.

 Break the sausage up as it cooks, then remove it to a plate and set aside.